-Additionally, depending upon the circumstances of the development or subsequent operations to take place on the airport, the Authority and/or developer may have been required to communicate and coordinate the matter with Buncombe County, Henderson County, the City of Asheville, or one of the economic development organizations that serve the region, as appropriate.
+Additionally, depending upon the circumstances of the development or subsequent operations to take place on the airport, the Authority and/or developer may have been required to communicate and coordinate the matter with Buncombe County, Henderson County, the City of Asheville, State of North Carolina, or one of the economic development organizations that serve the region, as appropriate.
 The approval of the lease by the Airport Board may be conditional upon approvals from any one or more of these entities.